484

 3

 Karol Wacław Świerczewski was a Polish and Soviet Red Army general and statesman.
-He was a Bolshevik Party member during the Russian Civil War and a Soviet officer in the wars fought abroad by the...
+He was a Bolshevik Party member and served in the Soviet Red Army during the Russian Civil War and participated in...

 3